 Sedentary work and freezing in smartphones

 Most runners, except professional athletes and coaches, are ordinary people who spend most of their working day at the table or constantly reading something on their smartphones.
-They are often hunched, and this gives an additional burden on the cervical spine, shoulder girdle and back.
-And if just while walking we are able to more or less cope with our posture, then while running our body surrenders.
+They are often hunched, and this gives an additional burden on the cervical spine, shoulder girdle, and back.
+And if just while walking we can more or less cope with our posture, then while running our body surrenders.